ferencek/CroRIS/ReadMe.md

 ### Linking publications with projects

-To link project(s) with a specific publication, an additional `projects` field containing a comma-separated list of project CroRIS IDs needs to be added to that publication's entry in the input BibTeX file as shown in the following example
+To link project(s) to a specific publication, an additional `projects` field containing a comma-separated list of project CroRIS IDs needs to be added to that publication's entry in the input BibTeX file as shown in the following example

 ```
 @article{CMS:2022suh,